isomerpages/pmo-csf/media-centre/publications/_posts/2026-02-24-post-Thinking About Tomorrow: A Handbook for Strategic Foresight.md

 <p>This publication has three sections:</p>
 <p>1.
 Foundations—explaining what foresight is, the value it brings, and
 the dispositions that its work requires.</p>
 <p>2.
-Forms—describing different kinds of foresight projects and offering
+Forms—describing different kinds of foresight projects and offers examples.</p>
-examples.</p>
 <p>3.
 Footholds—providing heuristics and ideas for putting foresight to work.</p>
 <p>&nbsp;</p>
 <p><strong>Who is this publication for?</strong>